 The Colony Apartment Homes including its employees, is committed to following the letter and spirit of the Federal Fair Housing law by respecting the diversity and differences within our customer base by providing equal professional service to all, without regard to race, color, religion, sex, handicap, familial status, national origin or other protected status.

-The Colony Apartment Homes is committed to keeping informed about fair housing laws and practices, and will not tolerate non-compliance.
-This commitment will be demonstrated through the general practices of
+The Colony Apartment Homes is committed to keeping employees informed about fair housing laws and practices, and will not tolerate non-compliance.

-The Colony Apartment Homes and through advertising and the media that everyone is welcome and no one is excluded.
+The Colony Apartment Homes and through advertising and the media that everyone is welcome and no one is excluded once the resident selection guidelines have been met.
 Heritage Properties, Inc., will additionally inform our clients and customers about their rights and responsibilities under the fair housing laws.